Overseeding Schedule in Arizona Golf Course at Superstition Mountain

 overseed-in-the-summer

-Fall in Phoenix means a couple of things for members of our private golf club in Phoenix, Arizona.
-First, this time of year brings cooler temperatures in the morning, making your early round of golf that much better.
+Fall in Arizona means a couple of things for members of our private golf club in Phoenix, Arizona.
+First, this time of year brings cooler morning temperatures, making your early round of golf feel amazing.
 And second, it usually means the course is due for a seasonal face lift.

 Course Closures and Reciprocal Play

-The two Nicklaus Design courses at Superstition Mountain Golf Club will be closed for use September 24 through October 5 due to the overseed.
-The good news is members can enjoy our reciprocal play program at numerous courses in the Valley.
-Below is a list of participating clubs; be sure to make all tee time reservations through the Superstition Mountain Golf Shop:
+Members can also enjoy our reciprocal play program at numerous courses in the Valley.
+Below is a list of participating clubs; be sure to make your tee time reservations at these clubs through the Superstition Mountain Golf Shop:

 - Mesa Country Club